 Technohol 13: Marvel Super Heroes RPG (Classic & Saga) Material

-(posted October 9th, 2018)
+(posted November 9th, 2018)

-As always, you can see how things progress by staying tuned here - or, at least, checking the site's Facebook page.
+Per the norm, you can see how things progress by staying tuned here - or, at least, checking the site's Facebook page.
 I still have one of those, and still update it when I hit a major milestone here on the 13.
 I don't spam all over it, despite what Facebook would like me to do to you guys, so that's another resource if you want the latest Technoholic news.
 Like it using the link below, today!

 In other news, my stewardship of the Gaming Nerds ᴙ Us site continues.
 I have definitely sorted out the Russian spammer issue, as well as the problems I was having with the site not allowing people to upload their own forum avatars.
 The latter problem crept in during a server move GoDaddy inflicted on my sites, since the one the 13 and its associated sites were on failed... miserably!
 But the site's usable once more.

 So if you want to participate in the reborn Nerds community, head on over there, at least once you're done here.
 I've only seen two folks enlist thus far, but then the word apparently hasn't got out yet.
 Heck, people seem to keep linking to the temporary download site its creator built instead of the one I'm hosting here.
 You know, under the actual domain for the site.
 Sigh.
 But what can you do?